 1. Chances to experience Canadian rural life without being totally isolated, all its warts and benefits and a taste of the skills important to sustain it: gardening, woodworking, construction and much more.

 We are near Barkerville, the restored 1860's gold rush town, well worth a couple of days.
 The Bowron Lakes just beyond is a world-famous canoe circuit.
-On the way to Barkerville is Wells, a 1930ish re-purposed mining town now an artists’ colony and hideaway that is open some days.
+On the way to Barkerville is Wells, a 1930ish re-purposed mining town now an artists colony and hideaway that is open some days.
 First weekend in August is ArtWells, an arts and music festival that lives by helpers.
 Near our home is the Alexander Mackenzie Trail, the route used by the first Europeans to cross North America.

-You would have ample opportunity to get away for a week or so and go exploring, maybe paddle the Fraser River or even do the Bowron canoe circuit (we have the gear.)
+Longer-term, you would have ample opportunity to get away for a week or so and go exploring, maybe paddle the Fraser River or even do the Bowron canoe circuit (we have the gear.)
 Having your own transportation would help but if you have the license you could ride our scooter.

-- garden maintenance in all respects; food, ornamental and landscape
+- garden maintenance in all respects; food, ornamental and landscape;

 - general construction and hardscaping;

-- general household maintenance.
+- general household maintenance;

 Dieser Gastgeber bietet Sprachaustausch an